ludyna/lu_brain/README.md

 # <img align="center" src="https://res.cloudinary.com/ludyna/image/upload/v1522859417/blog/oleh/rabbit_circle.png" alt="ludyna" width="64"/> Lu_Brain

-Ludyna Brain (Lu_Brain) is a next-generation open-source black box AI and human-like memory.
+Ludyna Brain (Lu_Brain) is a human-like memory database and a black box AI.

-You can use Ludyna Brain as a pattern memory (database) only if you want.
+You can use Ludyna Brain as a memory database only if you want.

 ⚠ ___More info soon.
 This project is a work in progress at this moment.___ ⚠